 In ancient times, kitchen is analogized to be a source of wealth because of its function: producing food.
-Further, because the amount of wealth (and/or prosperity) a family has is a private matter, the kitchen should be placed at the back so you won’t be exposing your wealth to the public.
-Thus, if kitchen is at the front of the house, there is a potential that wealth is leaking away.
+Further, because the amount of wealth (and/or prosperity) a family has is a private matter, the kitchen should be placed at the back.
+If kitchen is at the front of the house, there is a potential that wealth is leaking away.

 3. Kitchen is NOT Suitable Outside of House